haniii88/new-things-every-day-70/README.md

-/* New Things Every Day — Day 70 */
+/* New Things Every Day — Da 70 */
 /* Generates a daily execution record with a computed value */

 function dailyLog70() {